Checking a Fuse

 Checking automotive fuses.

-When the metal strip melts, the fuse must be replaced.
-It’s important to find the reason for the burned fuse.
+The fuse must be replaced when the metal strip melts.
+It's important to find the reason for the burned fuse.
 The fuse most likely blew because of excessive current flow or circuit overload.
 If the circuit has repeated fuse failure, check it for a short to ground.

 How to check for a blown fuse.

-Always use the proper test light or voltage meter to check the vehicle’s fuses.
+Always use the proper test light or voltage meter to check the vehicle's fuses.
 Turn the ignition switch to the run position.
 Clamp the end of the test light or the negative cable of the voltage meter to a good ground close to the fuse box.
 Check one end of the first fuse.
-It should light the test light or show 12.6 volts or so on the voltage meter.
-Now move to the other end of the same fuse and check that tab.
-It should light the test light or show voltage on the meter.
-If it does not, remove the fuse and visually inspect.
+It should light the test light or show 12.6 volts on the voltage meter.
+Move to the other end of the same fuse and check that tab.
+It should light the test light or show the voltage on the meter.
+If it does not, remove the fuse and visually inspect it.
 Look for looseness or cracked and blown fuses.
 After removal, check the fuse for continuity with an ohmmeter.
 Some circuits may not be powered through the ignition switch.
 Most fuse boxes contain a legend.
-If in doubt check in the manufacturer's manual.
+If in doubt, check the manufacturer's manual.